 a.
 In the event of a protest, whether or not a player is “currently practicing or playing” shall be determined by interviews with the player and the club team captain.

 6. All sports shall be classified men’s, women’s, coed or open and competition shall be categorized as round-robin, double round-robin, tournament, invitational or special events.
 No man shall be eligible to participate in a woman’s sport, and no woman shall be eligible to participate in a man’s sport.
 In coed sports with individual events, no woman shall play in a man’s spot, and no man shall play in a woman’s spot.

 7. In men’s basketball a player has the option to participate in the beginning of the season at the various levels before determining his ultimate league selection.
 The following guidelines should be followed:

 a.
 A player may participate during the fall portion of the season in any A, B and C games.
 Once the season resumes in January his participation in a game in either league denotes his league choice.

 b.
-If a player does not participate in the fall portion of the season he may participate in both A and B leagues (not against the same opponent) or in C league.
+If a player does not participate in the fall portion of the season he may participate in both A, B, or C leagues (not against the same opponent).
 Then participation in his second game in any league denotes his league choice.

 c.
 No player who chooses A league may, thereafter, play in a B or C league game.

 d.
 No player who chooses B league may, thereafter, play in a C league game.

 e.
-No player who chooses C league may play in B or A league after his team’s final regular season C game.
+No player who chooses a lower league may play in higher league after his original team’s final regular season.

 f.
 Any B or C player may, prior to his team’s final regular season game, elect to move to a higher level of play, but, once he participates at the higher level he must remain there for the remainder of the schedule.